JL710/typki/README.md

 #frame[$ x / y^2 $]
 ```

 > **Note:** Text inside of the svg can not adapt to the font color set in html.
 This is why typki sets a font that can be read quite good on dark and light backgrounds.
+If you do not like the color, you can overwrite it by specifying the `text_color` argument on `frame`.

 ## Install and use Cli